 Unito’s Trello-Jira Integration

-When you sync a Trello board with a Jira project, Unito creates a two-way link between issues and cards.
-That means whenever you make a change to one, it’s replicated in the other.
+When you build a Unito workflow between a Trello board and a Jira project, it creates a two-way connection between the issues and cards.
+Whenever you make a change to one, it’s replicated in the other.
 Here’s every field Unito can sync:

-With the sync, you don’t need to go into the other tool for your changes to take effect.
+With this integration, you don’t need to go into the other tool for your changes to take effect.
 For example, if you switch a due date in Trello, the associated issue in Jira will have its due date changed as well.

 We’ve established that changes made to cards carry over to issues and vice versa.
 How does that affect your workflow beyond communication?

-Because these fields are synced, your team in Trello has a simpler workflow, and you don’t need to get Jira licenses for your Trello users.
+Because these fields are connected in both tools, your team in Trello has a simpler workflow, and you don’t need to get Jira licenses for your Trello users.
 This means setting up a collaborative workflow doesn’t get bogged down in permissions and security concerns.